What's in it for you

 - control problem wildlife – everything from bears to moose to wolves

-- investigate property damage (eg, livestock, stored feed) caused by wildlife
+- investigate property damage (for example: livestock, stored feed) caused by wildlife

 Deliver public education and outreach